DanPu-Lab/AFUMIC/README.md

 '''

-output_file     Sequence cluster files after alignment with the reference genome.
+output_file,     Sequence cluster files after alignment with the reference genome.

-names_to_barcodes     The ID of UMI.
+names_to_barcodes,     The ID of UMI.

-lost_barcodes     UMI sequences with a similarity less than the Hamming distance.
+lost_barcodes,     UMI sequences with a similarity less than the Hamming distance.

-barcodes_txt     UMI sequences with a similarity more than the Hamming distance.
+barcodes_txt,     UMI sequences with a similarity more than the Hamming distance.

-ab_txt     The order of UMI.
+ab_txt,     The order of UMI.

-ba_txt     The order of UMI.
+ba_txt,     The order of UMI.

-corrections     The sequence file after clustering via run.sh
+corrections,     The sequence file after clustering via run.sh

 '''